fishbb/sierra-webpac-bclike-skin/README.md

 * patronview_web.html

 Most of the work is done to make these mobile responsive.
 These pages are very unfriendly for customization since the tables or divs in side often do not have a unique id or class.

+I also customized the selfreg.html to contain a birthdate field that integrates a smart JQuery calendar.
+The library collects customer's birthdate info in order to provide compliance with the laws governing online access.

 #### Localization and Translation